gsp2014/WikiPeople/README.md

 WikiPeople was constructed as follows:
 + The [Wikidata dump](https://archive.org/details/wikibase-wikidatawiki-20171120) was downloaded and the facts concerning entities of type `human` were extracted.
-Further, each fact was parsed into a set of its role-value pairs.
 + Then, these facts were denoised.
-For example, facts containing role related to images were filtered out, and facts containing value in {*unknown value*, *no values*} were removed.
+For example, facts containing element related to image were filtered out, and facts containing element in {*unknown value*, *no values*} were removed.
-+ Subsequently, the subsets of values and roles which have at least 30 mentions were selected.
-And the facts related to these values and roles were kept.
++ Subsequently, the subsets of elements which have at least 30 mentions were selected.
+And the facts related to these elements were kept.
+Further, each fact was parsed into a set of its role-value pairs.
 + The remaining facts were randomly split into training set, validation set and test set by a proportion of 80%:10%: 10%.